lucyvost/distorted_diffusion/README.md

 # Datasets

+## Downloading datasets

 We use three molecular datasets for evaluation.
+To enable comparison with the pretrained baseline models, we follow the same processing and splitting regimes.

-These can be downloaded and processed using the download_datasets.sh script:
+All three datasets can be downloaded and processed using the download_datasets.sh script:

 ```sh
 clone git@github.com:lucyvost/distorted_diffusion.git